Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/05-adding-packages.md

 #### How It Works

 - The `path` is relative to the package's directory
-- The Package Manager resolves these paths when loading the package
+- The Marketplace resolves these paths when loading the package
 - Components referenced this way appear as part of the package in the UI
 - The same component can be included in multiple packages